sefffal/Octofitter.jl/docs/src/fit-rv-rel.md

 ```
 The columns in the table should be .
 See the standard radial velocity tutorial for examples on how this data can be loaded from a CSV file.

 The relative RV likelihood does not incorporate an instrument-specific RV offset.
 A jitter parameter called `jitter` can still be specified in the `@planet` block, as can parameters for a gaussian process model of stellar noise.
-Unlike the `StarAbsoluteRVLikelihood`, only a single instrument jitter parameter is supported.
+Currently only a single instrument jitter parameter is supported.
 If you need to model relative radial velocities from multiple instruments with different jitters, please open an issue on GitHub.

 Next, create a planet and system model, attaching the relative rv likelihood to the planet.
 Make sure to add a `jitter` parameter (optionally jitter=0) to the planet.